-Reactive attachment disorder is a rare and unfamiliar mental health condition that is found in children, and it occurs when strong, healthy bonds are not being formed between a caregiver and a child.
-There are many ways that this can affect young people negatively.
-This article will discuss in more detail how reactive attachment disorder manifests, its symptoms, and what kinds of treatments are available.
+There are many ways that this can negatively affect both young people and adults.
+Below, we’ll discuss how reactive attachment disorder manifests, its symptoms, and what kinds of treatments are available.

 What Is Reactive Attachment Disorder (RAD) And What Causes It?

-As mentioned earlier, reactive attachment disorder can be summed up by there being a lack of an emotional bond between a caregiver, such as a biological or adoptive parent, and a child.
-This situation can happen due to the absence of a stable caregiver, neglect, and abuse, whether it is physically or emotionally.
-These factors can be known as pathogenic care, the general disregard for a child’s basic emotional needs, which can lead to severe cognitive and psychosocial dysfunction.
+As mentioned above, reactive attachment disorder can occur when an emotional bond isn’t formed between a caregiver and a child.
+This situation can happen due to the absence of a stable caregiver, neglect, and abuse (either physical or emotional).
+These factors are sometimes referred to as pathogenic care, the general disregard for a child’s basic emotional needs, which can lead to severe cognitive and psychosocial dysfunction.

-Here are a few different possible scenarios that can cause RAD:
+Below are a few possible scenarios that can cause RAD:

-- failure to feed a child or infant, even after expressing their hunger
+- Failing to feed a child or infant, even after they express their hunger

 - Not interacting (such as talking and playing) with the baby, which results in loneliness